jloow/windeye/README.md

 ## Features

-- Moves focus between windows using using only the keyboard
+- Move focus between windows using using only the keyboard

-- Resizes and moves windows using only the keyboard
+- Resize and move windows using only the keyboard

-- Automatically tiles windows
+- Automatically tile windows

-- Moves windows between virtual desktops
+- Move windows between virtual desktops

 ## Installation

 Either download the executable file and run it.
-Or download AutoHotkey and run `Windeye.ahk` or compile into an executable by running `Build.ahk`.
+Or download AutoHotkey and run `src\Windeye.ahk` or compile into an executable by running `tools\Build.ahk`.

+Note that running the executable places `VirtualDesktopAccessor.dll` in the executable folder.

 ## Usage